Last Updated on

 - Night sweats

-Many-a-times due to the changes in your immune system, the common symptoms of TB in pregnancy are hidden.
-This makes it difficult to diagnose TB, and it can even go undiagnosed until delivery.
+Hormonal changes during pregnancy and the changes in the immune system may make the common symptoms of TB in pregnancy less prominent.
+This makes it difficult to diagnose TB, and it can even go undiagnosed until the time of delivery.

 Only the people who are suffering from active TB have the chances of spreading the disease.